 Other dining locations that preschoolers would love are T-Rex, Earl of Sandwich and Rainforest Cafe.
 The volcano outside the Rainforest Cafe ignited with shooting flames, something we had to stop and watch.
 Splitsville would be a great place for a few hours of dining and entertainment so you can eat and bowl a few games.

 Ghiradelli ice cream and soda shop was our dessert location that night, with overflowing cones of mint chip.
-We’d intended to grab cupcakes from Sprinkles but the shop was closed and they were in the process of loading the ATM.
+We’d intended to grab cupcakes from Sprinkles but the shop was closed and they were in the process of loading the cupcake ATM.
 There is also very preschool-friendly shaved ice from Florida Snow Company and treats from Erin McKenna’s Bakery.

-5. Souvenir Collecting
+5. Disney Souvenir Collecting Outside the Parks

 If you plan on resort hopping, one fun activity that my son enjoyed was collecting pressed pennies.
 Resorts have themed pennies that you can only collect in that location.

 Disney Springs has many great souvenir locations for preschoolers.
 Souvenir shops that are preschool-perfect here are Build-a-Dino inside T-Rex, The LEGO Store, Once Upon a Toy and the enormous World of Disney (only go in there if you have LOTS of time!)